Ink cartridges/Toner & Cell phones/Small electronics

 Hazardous and Electronic Materials

 Campus hazardous chemicals are routinely collected by the Environmental Health and Safety Office and electronics are routinely collected by Procurement's Fixed Asset Management.
 Facilities Management, EH&S, Procurement, and Sustainability partner yearly to host W&M's Hazardous and Electronic Waste Collection Day, giving faculty, staff and students the opportunity to keep many items out of the landfill.
 Bring your unwanted chemicals and electronic items so they can be recycled and/or properly disposed of.
 We cannot accept personal items from faculty and staff, but faculty and staff are encouraged to drop off any unwanted electronic or hazardous waste from their departments or offices.
-For details about this year's event check out the Facilities Management page here.

 Recommendations for program improvements?

 Contact us at [[sustain]].
 All recommendations will be considered, but implementation of additional services will be dependent upon staffing and funding.